kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 # Service Catalog migration to CRDs

 In the Service Catalog, we would like to replace the Aggregated API Server with the CustomResourceDefinitions (CRDs) solution.
 This document presents all the concerns and possible solutions regarding the combination of two approaches (supporting both Aggregated API Server and CRDs), and the standalone CRDs solution.

 ## Support for both Aggregated API Server and CRDs in the same code-base

-Below you can find our concerns about having a single executable binary that supports both the Aggregated API Server and CRDs in the same code-base, and changing the behavior by using a feature gate.
+Below you can find our concerns about having a single executable binary that supports both Aggregated API Server and CRDs in the same code-base, and changing the behavior by using a feature gate.

 ### Business concerns